Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 Please refer to the release notes in the directory "release/v0.10.0" for additional details and upgrade instructions.

-## Version from MMM DD, 2017: v0.11.0 - Various changes
+## Version from May 04, 2017: v0.11.0 - Various changes
 - The SIF3 Framework uses the sfl4j as its logging framework.
 This has changed from the fixed log4j.
 - Framework infrastructure is now SIF 3.2.1.
 Fingerprint functionality has been added.
+While the framework is now SIF 3.2.1 there is no support for functional services, yet.
-- While the framework is now SIF 3.2.1 there is no support for functional services, yet.
+- Refactor'ed approach to external security services (i.e. OAuth) to open up the framework to other security services.
+For details on how to use external security please refer to section 5.10 of the Developer's Guide.

 **NOTE: There are database changes!
 You must read the detailed release notes in "release/v0.11.0" carefully to ensure that your project is upgraded properly to the new framework version.**